10 Best Fillers for Meatloaf

 I’ve personally never tried this one, but a lot of people swear by using dry oatmeal as the filler for their meatloaf.
 I can see the appeal as it’s mostly flavorless and won’t throw off the meat and seasoning.
 It is also lighter than bread or breadcrumbs, making it a good bet for those of us trying to watch our figures.

 Certain dried out veggies can make great filler for your meatloaf.
-I’ve found that tomatoes, onions and mushrooms are the most effective at replacing bread.
+I’ve found that tomatoes, onions, and mushrooms are the most effective at replacing bread.
 This is particularly helpful if you’re on a low carb diet like Keto.
+If you’re wondering what the heck Keto even is, check out this article on our sister site, Is This That Food where we talk about what the Keto diet is.

-Believe it or not, crushed pork rinds can be a good filler for meatloaf and meatballs.
+Believe it or not, crushed pork rinds can be a good filler for meatloaf and meatballs (Check out all our amazing meatball recipes!).
 Because pork rinds aren’t potato or corn-based like most chips, they’re a Godsend for Keto practitioners.
 Pork rinds are actually bits of pork, so they’re high in fat and low in carbs.
 If you crush them up and add them to a meat mixture it holds the meal together perfectly.

 A simple stuffing mix like Stove Top can be another great alternative to blend in your meatloaf.
 Typically, stuffing mix is packed with a lot of extra ingredients like veggies and seasonings that can give you a much different meatloaf experience.
-Pair it with some mashed potatoes and gravy and you’ve got a great hearty meal.
+Pair it with our Classic Mashed Potatoes and gravy and you’ve got a great hearty meal.

 Another outside the box alternative is cooked rice.
 It holds the meat together much the same as bread would.
-You could even play around with certain flavored rices for a vastly different experience.
+You can even play around with certain flavored rices for a vastly different experience.

 Dried Soup Mix